What Is A Covenant Not To Compete In Colorado?

-Generally, a covenant not to compete is when a Colorado employee agrees not to work for an employer's competitors when the employee leaves the company.
+Usually, a covenant not to compete is when a Colorado employee agrees not to work for an employer's competitors when the employee leaves the company.
 Covenants not to compete are also known as "non-compete clauses".
 An employee who signs them either does so as a condition to employment or they may receive compensation for the agreement.

 When are Covenants not to Compete Unenforceable?

-It is difficult to foresee whether a judge will enforce a given non-compete agreement.
-Even if the employee's interests may be important, Colorado courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
+It is difficult to discern whether a judge will enforce a given non-compete agreement.
+Even if the employee's interests may be important Colorado courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
 Accordingly, only those covenants which are deemed to be reasonable will be upheld by the court.
 Those provisions that courts have seen to be unreasonable include those that last for an prolonged period of time or cover geographic areas around Aurora that are unreasonably large.

 Covenants not to compete are also required to deal only with competitors who are rationally related to the employer's line of industry.
 Lastly, the employer needs to have an acceptable business interest which justifies their motives in requiring their employee to sign a covenant not to compete.